 If you have a mortgage or a car loan and want to keep your house or vehicle, you will need to continue making those payments.

-If you have enough income to continue making your payments but have gotten behind and need a chance to catch up, this chapter allows you to reorganize your financial life.
+If you have enough income to continue making your payments but have gotten behind and need a chance to catch up, chapter 13 allows you to reorganize your financial life.
 You can pay your past-due debts over a three- to five-year period.
 If you comply with the terms of your repayment plan, remaining debts may be discharged.

 A Bankruptcy is not only filed to protect a debtor from his or her creditors or collectors during times of financial hardship.
 Of course, if you find yourself in default on a mortgage or vehicle, or are being sued by a creditor or collector are usually experiencing a downturn in their finances.